siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 Status:

-This is now completed at the exact balance-law level in Appendix 213.
-The variable-background coarse-grained density, momentum density, continuity equation, and momentum equation are all derived explicitly.
-What remains open is the constitutive selection of the background momentum-exchange term and the deviatoric stress for any given substrate closure.
+This is now completed in Appendix 213 at the level of a consistent variable-background balance-law extension built on the adopted relation
+$\mathbf{g}=\mathbf{S}/k^2$.
+The variable-background coarse-grained density, momentum density, continuity equation, and momentum equation are all derived explicitly in that class.
+What remains open is deriving that local momentum relation itself for a genuinely variable substrate, together with the constitutive selection of the background momentum-exchange term and the deviatoric stress for any given closure.

 Original goal: